dtr-org/unit-e-project/specs/spec_v1.0.md

 	blockHeight += 1
 }
 ```
+MAX_HASH should change over time to account for a change in number of active proposer.

 ## Block proposal
 The elected proposer now has the duty to:

 * build a new block including transactions from his mempool
-* create a new coinbase transaction that as input has the previous coinbase unspent so that unspent rewards are accumulating over time in the coinbase.
+* create a new coinbase transaction (still to define how this is used)
-* paying rewards from the coinbase input to the validators which had votes included in the new block
-* the proposer is entitled of 1/8 of the reward given to the validators
-* the proposer is allowed to keep the fees
 * broadcast the new block to the peers

 Is not yet defined exactly how rewards to validators and proposers are composed or what is their magnitude, if relative to the total stake at a given time or relative to the staked amount.
 Such details need to be defined, if not immediately, at least before release.